 Meanwhile, whenever there is a reported allegation of rape or sexual assault in the news, someone will ask whether or not we can “trust the source,” and it’s a shame that they’re willing to throw the alleged perpetrator’s future down the drain.

-Brock Turner’s judge went easy on him because he considered full conviction a “hardship.”
+After sexually assaulting an unconscious woman, Brock Turner was a big name in the news – for a finite period of time.
+After all of the outrage, he was convicted, but the judge went easy on him because he considered full conviction a “hardship.”
 Instead of the full sentence of up to 14 years for his three convictions, the judge gave him 6 months in jail.
 6 fucking months.
 Any longer would have a “severe impact” on his future.
 What a tragedy for him.

 Oh, but don’t worry, kids.
 He only served three months.